 When I called Sprint, I was concerned that my account had been hacked, but they, "didn't see any suspicious activity," according to Elena in customer service.

 As I sat on hold, being transferred to three different people, I started Googling the issue.
 There have been chats on reddit, and AT&T reminds its customers to read their privacy guidelines.

 I asked if the security practitioners were aware of this issue, but Elena told me she's only had calls from people reporting telemarketing concerns.
 Naturally, I asked what steps they take to communicate customer concerns about potential security breaches, and she said, "If you call again with this same matter, the next person will be able to see her notes in my account."

 But the concern that I'm reporting isn't ever shared among the customer service representatives.
 And while I was the first person to make Elena aware of these spoofing calls, she has no idea whether anyone else has reported it to other representatives.

 Then I was transferred to Sara, a manager, who said she was "unable to report this to the corporate security team because there is a process for security and incident reports."

 Oddly, Sara said, "The only time you can reach out to corporate security is if there has been a physical injury, as in an accident or assault, or something of that nature."

-Sprint's media relations department responds
+Sprint's media relations department responds to spoofing

 That rule apparently applies only to customer service representatives because I did reach out to Sprint's media relations department and received a swift response.